Judo-Documentation-Project/budotree/README.md

 * -1: Reserved for missing links: to be used sparringly and in situation where it's not at all possible to identify the teacher, but it is possible to link that unknown teacher to someone else.
 * 0: Estimated or based on unreliable evidence (e.g. unsourced comments, sources that have conflicting evidence that has shown to be false).
-* 1: Information from indirect sources, like interviews or biographies, with potential for bias, and without any other direct evidence mentioned.
+* 1: Information from indirect sources, like single interviews or biographies, with potential for bias, and without any other direct evidence mentioned.
-* 2: Secondary evidence, data recorded after the event but that directly supports the assertion.
+* 2: Secondary evidence, data recorded after the event but that directly supports the assertion, interviews or biographies that independently match each other.
 * 3: Direct and primary evidence, or by dominance of evidence.